NixOS containers in ChromeOS

 vmc container termina lxc-nixos

-This will error out telling you that the container cannot be found.
-Fear not!
+This command will likely error out, complaining that the container cannot be

 and sommelier